wylis-hodor/web3-security-research/README.md

   Vulnerabilities reported and accepted on platforms such as Immunefi.
   Includes PoCs, traces, and root cause analysis.

-- **Active Cantina Participation**
+- **Active Cantina and Immunefi Participation**
-  Currently participating in Cantina audit (Sept 2025, Octant).
-  Findings and sanitized writeups will be added here once confirmed.
+  Findings and sanitized writeups added here as confirmed.

 - **Coursework & Exercises**
-  Selected exercises from Cyfrin Updraft and other training programs.
+  Selected exercises from Cyfrin Updraft solidity training programs.
-  Includes both guided and independent discoveries.
+      - Includes both guided and independent discoveries.
   Go For C++ Devs

 - **Methodology**